-This overview describes and advises on the process of getting a divorce in Washington State.
-For those who want more, it links to detailed articles and functions as a comprehensive guide.
-In fact, several unaffiliated attorneys say they review these articles for additional guidance in their own family law practices.
+This overview briefly describes the process of getting a divorce in Washington State.
+For those who want more, it links to how-to explanations of every step in the process.
+In fact, several unaffiliated attorneys say they review these how-to explanations for additional guidance in their own family law practices.

-Readers representing themselves might benefit from reviewing these resources in conjunction with our firm’s outline on getting divorced.
-It summarizes, gives check-the-box reminders, and is what our new divorce lawyers use.
-Young lawyer readers might also like our firm’s article on the advice we give our new family law attorneys.
+Readers representing themselves might benefit from printing our outline on getting divorced.
+It is what our new divorce lawyers use to keep track of the process.

 Table of Contents

-If concerned about custody, read Win Custody: Positioning & Evidence before anything else.
-It explains the factors the court considers and what you can do to improve your odds of winning.
+If concerned about custody, stop reading this article and learn how to position yourself to win custody before anything else.
 The first spouse to understand and act upon this information often gets the child.